IT News

 • Basic Authentication is also known as proxy authentication because the email client transmits the username and password to Exchange Online, and Exchange Online forwards or proxies the credentials to an authoritative identity provider (IdP) on behalf of the email client or app.

-**Office 365 products, including Outlook, are currently licensed for full-time and part-time University of Miami faculty, staff, and enrolled (degree-seeking) students.
+**Office 365 products are currently licensed for full-time and part-time University of Miami faculty, staff, and enrolled (degree-seeking) students.
 Office 365 licensing is not currently available for the following University roles: affiliates, alumni, applicants, faculty retirees, guests, Jackson residents, non-credit continuing studies, vendor contractors, and withdrawn students.